 Keca is a graduate of the Ateliers Varan and the UK National Film and Television School (NFTS).
 Since 2015 he has worked as Assistant Professor in the Department of Art & Art History at Stanford University, teaching in the MFA Documentary Film Program.

 Ari Y. Kelman

-Jim Joseph Chair in Education and Jewish Studies and Associate Professor, by courtesy, of Religious Studies
+Jim Joseph Professor of Education and Jewish Studies and Associate Professor, by courtesy, of Religious Studies

 Current Research and Scholarly InterestsProfessor Kelman's research focuses on the forms and practices of religious knowledge transmission.
 His work emerges at the intersection of sociocultural learning theory and scholarly/critical studies of religion, and his methods draw on the social sciences and history.
 Currently Professor Kelman is at work on a variety of projects ranging from a history of religious education in the post-war period to an inquiry about Google's implicit definitions of religion.

 BioAlex Ketley is an independent choreographer, filmmaker, and the director of The Foundry.
 Formally a classical dancer with the San Francisco Ballet, he left the company to create The Foundry as a platform to explore his interests in alternative methods of devising performance.
 The company has allowed Ketley the freedom to pursue projects that would be difficult to realize within his commissioning career.
 A few examples of these are; Syntax, an hour long duet systemically using the mechanics of language as an organizing mechanism, Lost Line researched how the application of environment effects the generation of movement and studied in direct response to California’s diverse physical landscapes, Please Love Me jettisoned the structure of performing in a theater context and was developed with a curiosity about how people genuinely connect and experience artwork, and the No Hero Trilogy which was a multi-year project that explored what dance and performance means to the lives of people living throughout rural America.